This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 As you embark on your journey along Going-to-the-Sun Road in Glacier National Park, it’s natural to wonder about the availability of bathroom facilities along the route.

 Rest assured, the park has made provisions to ensure visitor comfort and convenience.
 At various locations along the road, you’ll find restroom facilities strategically placed to cater to the needs of travelers.
-These facilities offer clean and well-maintained restrooms, providing a welcome break during your scenic drive.

-• In 2023, between May 26th and September 10th, from hours 6 am to 3 pm MDT, you are required to have a reservation ticket to access the Going-to-the-Sun Road.
+• In 2024, between May 24th and September 8th, from hours 6 am to 3 pm MDT, you are required to have a reservation ticket to access the Going-to-the-Sun Road.

-Pro Tip: You can reserve the pass to drive the Going-to-the-Sun Road at Recreation.gov.
-The pass is valid for 3 consecutive days and costs $2.00.
+GOOD TO KNOW: You can reserve the pass to drive the Going-to-the-Sun Road at Recreation.gov.
+The pass is valid for 1 day and costs $2.00.
 The reservation pass and the park pass are required to enter the Going-to-the-Sun Road.
+Reservations become available 120 days before the day you want to get a reservation and the day before at 8 am MDT.

-Essential Items for a Memorable Journey: What to Bring on Going-to-the-Sun Road
+What to Bring on Going-to-the-Sun Road?

-When embarking on a scenic adventure along Going-to-the-Sun Road in Glacier National Park, it’s important to come prepared with essential items to ensure a comfortable and enjoyable experience.
+When embarking on a scenic adventure along Going-to-the-Sun Road in Glacier National Park, it’s important to come prepared with some essential items.
+Here is a list of what to bring on your journey through Going-to-the-Sun Road:

 • Clothing Layers: Glacier National Park’s weather can be unpredictable, even during the summer months.
 Pack clothing layers that can be easily added or removed to accommodate temperature changes throughout the day.
 Include a waterproof and windproof jacket for protection against sudden rain showers or chilly mountain breezes.